 From 2003 to 2004 F&M improved from 3-9-3 to 11-5-3.
 This improvement is the 2nd greatest by any Centennial program.
 From that point forward, we have not looked back.

 No season is complete without our annual banquet.
 We wait until the second semester to allow time for reflection.
 Our seniors deliver 10-20 minute speeches focused on lessons learned from their careers.
 These speeches speak volumes about what we value at F&M. Please goto our speech repository to see the heart and soul of F&M Soccer.

 If you are a prospective athlete interested in F&M Soccer, you have come to the right place.
 This is the best way to connect with the F&M Men’s Soccer Program and coaching staff.
 To be recruited by F&M, you must first fill in the F&M Soccer recruiting form that can be found by Clicking Here.

-Next, we strongly recommend you get to campus to participate in one our clinics, our camp or even both.
-92% of all players on the current F&M soccer roster attended at least one camp or clinic at F&M.
+Next, we strongly recommend you get to campus to participate in one of our clinics, our camp or even both.
+Nearly our entire current F&M soccer roster attended at least one camp or clinic through the recruiting process .

 In March of 2007, Men’s Soccer Coach Dan Wagner launched the F&M Soccer Africa Project.
 The goal was to connect Franklin & Marshall College with the people of Site B Khayelitsha in an effort to develop both communities.

 Six months later, a tragedy occurred which changed the course of the project forever.
 Star F&M Soccer player Chris Campbell 08′ passed away the day before his senior season.
 This crushed both the F&M community as well as Friends Central in Philadelphia where Campbell had attended and was a popular athlete.
 Through the efforts of Chris’s family, both the F&M and Philadelphia communities came together to form the CTC Ten Foundation, dedicated to serving the people of Site B Khayelitsha through Sports for Development efforts.